4th Foreign Infantry Regiment

 The year 1932 marked the resumption of the French offensive.
 Therefore, apart from infantry, cavalry, and engineers, a new army component completed the regiment: the Provisional Battery, an artillery unit formed on May 15, 1932.
 Stationed in Ouarzazate, the Battery was equipped with four French 75 mm field guns, M1897, transported by trucks.

 In February 1933, the legionnaires of all five Legion regiments based in French North Africa took part in the hard fights in the Djebel Sagho (including the 1933 Battle of Bou Gafer), a massif located in the eastern part of the Anti-Atlas range in southwestern Morocco.
-It served as the last refuge for the unyielding Berber tribes.
+It served as the last refuge for the indomitable Berber tribes.
 The Provisional Battery 4e REI participated, as did the 1st and 3rd Battalions.

 In the meantime, on April 15, 1933, the Mounted Company 4e REI was partly motorized and became the Automobile Mounted Company (CMA/4), commanded by Captain Gaultier, the future head of the Legion.
 In the extreme south of Morocco in early 1934, the unit participated in the Anti-Atlas campaign alongside other Foreign Legion motorized units.
 This campaign saw the first fully motorized operation of the French Army, led by Colonel Trinquet.
 The 4e REI’s CSP and Battery supported it.
 The remarkable and rapid operation successfully concluded, in March, the 27 years of France’s pacification of Morocco, in which the Foreign Legion had participated since the very beginning.